Doughboys dismantle Bristol - NewsBreak

 KINGSPORT — Flying discs streaked freely across Borden Park during the Fun Fest Disc Golf Tournament on Friday.
 At 5 p.m. pre-registered players gathered at the Lamont Street course for some friendly competition.

-Members of The SeatWeavers’ Guild, Inc., the first and only chair caning guild in North America, will converge in Jonesborough from July 29 to July 31 for their annual gathering hosted by The McKinney Center.
-Each year the guild selects a different area of the country to hold its...
+Members of The SeatWeavers’ Guild Inc., the first and only chair caning guild in North America, will converge in Jonesborough from July 29-31 for their annual gathering hosted by The McKinney Center.
+Each year the guild selects a different area of the country to hold its gathering and chooses...

-JOHNSON CITY — Johnson City Schools’ BookWorm Mobile has finished another fun-filled summer tour of Johnson City.
+Johnson City Schools’ BookWorm Mobile has finished another fun-filled summer tour of Johnson City.
 As the start of a new school year approaches, many summer camps and programs have come to an end.
-Johnson City Schools fired up the BookWorm Mobile last week in an effort to keep kids reading throughout the summer.
+Johnson City Schools fired up the BookWorm Mobile this week in an effort to keep kids reading throughout the summer.

-I grew up in a house bordering Colonial Heights Middle School.
-The school grounds were where children played, where church softball teams competed, and where seniors like my mother walked the track.
-Now is a once-in-a-lifetime opportunity to make those school grounds a community park.
-Except for Warriors Path, there...

 KINGSPORT — There are still a few weeks left to enjoy Summer in the Park, the award-winning nature program offering free family-friendly, hands-on outdoor discovery events at Warriors’ Path State Park.
 During the week of July 25, visitors can hike and bike, track native wildlife, share traditional crafts...